romseguy/d3-timeline/README.md

-# What is it?

-This is an adaptation of a [NW.js](http://nwjs.io) application that was originally developed for a French corporation.

-# Why?
+# Previous work for french corporation Total (early 2014)

+Because of intellectual property law I stripped out business data from this [NW.js](http://nwjs.io) app.

-The purpose was to make the application as generic as possible, stripped off the corporate-specific features and data.
+Now the application is generic as possible, stripped off the corporate-specific features and data, and is used to show off my previous work.

 # How does it work?